 Over the last few years, the most popular item downloaded from our website has been our Guide to Listed Investment Companies.
 This month, following the launch of the Affluence Income Trust, we’ve put the finishing touches on a new Guide to Fixed Income.
 You can find out more, and download the guide for free, from the link below.

 Thanks for reading, and for your continued support.
-If you have any questions or feedback, reply to this email or give us a call.
+If you have any questions or feedback, contact us or give us a call.

 Affluence Fund Reports